tstellanova/awaken_pi/README.md

 ### First time run

-- Try `cargo run` and verify that the binary takes a picture with the rpi camera, then shuts down.
+- Try `cargo run` and verify that the alarm triggers, then shuts down.
 A few minutes time later, the rpi should reboot.
-If you setup the systemd service as detailed below, the app will automatically restart at boot, giving you a timelapse photography service.
+If you setup the systemd service as detailed below, the app will automatically restart at boot, giving you eg a timelapse photography service.

 ### Setting up service to start at reboot
 - Build `awaken_pi` with `cargo build`